 She enjoys walking Herbie, reading, watching good films and spending time with friends and family.

-Rachel works at Plains Rd and she joined in spring 2017 us fresh from volunteering in South Africa where she worked in an animal shelter and in the townships of Cape Town for 4 months.
+Rachel joined the practice in Spring 2017 fresh from volunteering in South Africa where she worked at a Wildlife Sanctuary and then moved on to Cape Town to work in an animal shelter and in the townships for 4 months.

-Rachel loves to walk her dog Ozzi, a slightly bonkers Weimeraner; and to continue with her love of shelter work, she has just started to volunteer at the RSPCA 1 day a week.
+Rachel loves to walk her dog Ozzi, a slightly bonkers Weimeraner and they participate in Muddy Obstacle courses together.
 In her spare time she is a personal trainer and she teaches spin and fitness classes at a local studio.

 Working at Oak House Vets is Rachel’s perfect job as she gets her 4 paw fix everyday.